Sortals

 Strawson had two main projects in Individuals.
 The first was to show that material bodies and persons occupy a central position among particulars and that items in these two categories are basic to our conceptual scheme.
 The second was to

-establish and explain the connexion between the idea of a particular in general and that of an object of reference or logical subject.
+establish and explain the connection between the idea of a particular in general and that of an object of reference or logical subject.
 (1959: 11–12)

 Sortal universals are central to this second task because, according to Strawson, reference to particulars occurs by using expressions that are associated with sortal universals.